V6 Mainnet Node Instructions

 You have now successfully completed your node installation!
 You can check the logs by using the alias otnode-logs.

 You can either do Step 7A or 7B for the following section.
-7A requires uses the Houston UI to set your stake and ask, while 7B uses your node command line interface.
+7A requires the use of Houston to set your stake and ask, while 7B uses your node command line interface.

 Step 7A - Houston